 In most annuity contracts, you are guaranteed a certain amount of annuity income, and if you choose the right option, it would be an income for the rest of your life.
 No matter what you choose, you must pay fees and commissions for that guarantee.

 Did I mention that any website that sells annuities never highlights the disadvantages?

 Do your due diligence (more than usual) to find the benefits of certain annuities that overweight the negatives.

 Do you have any feedback?
 Thank you in advance.

-I am not a financial professional, and, therefore, I have expressed my own view on the subject based on my own experience and research.
-Investors are expected to do their own due diligence and/or consult with a professional who knows their objectives and constraints.
-I have used some resources on the Internet, and truly appreciate all authors whose thoughts were included into the article.
+I am not a financial professional, and, therefore, I have expressed my view on the subject based on my own experience and research.
+Investors are expected to do their due diligence and/or consult with a professional who knows their objectives and constraints.
+I have used some resources on the Internet, and truly appreciate all authors whose thoughts were included in the article.
 My apologies if I have mistyped any word (although, I have used the spell checker) or my writing style is not up to your taste (I am not a professional writer, either).

 If you like what you read and want to be notified about future articles, please subscribe for FREE (at the bottom of a page)